 Install linuxserver.io SWAG webserver stack

-Next, we need to create a docker-compose file to easily manage our web server stack containers.
+Now, we need to create a docker-compose file to easily manage our web server stack containers.
 I’m using the docker image and template from https://linuxserver.io.
-The guys from linuxserver.io are enthusiasts and manage docker images for the community.
+Because these are well-maintained community images.

 First, I will create a new folder in the /opt directory called /opt/webserver_swag.
 Then, I create a docker-compose.yaml file in this directory.
 You should also change the ownership of this folder to your administrative Linux user.
-Be aware, you should not use the root user.
+But be aware, you should not use the root user.

 sudo mkdir /opt/webserver_swag sudo chown christian:christian /opt/webserver_swag vim /opt/webserver_swag/docker-compose.yaml